-Course #: 119191/219191 Credit: .50 Length: Semester Year Taken: 9-12 Prerequisite: None Fee: None Northcentral TECHNICAL COLLEGE 1000 W. Campoo Dr Hissans, WI S4401
+Course #: 119191/219191 Credit: .50 Length: Semester 1 or 2 Year Taken: 9-12 Prerequisite: None Fee: None Northcentral TECHNICAL COLLEGE 1000 M Campus Dr. + Museum, MP.
+54401

 Content: This course will teach you how to create web pages and web sites.
 The main focus will be with HTML and CSS.
 Using notepad or other html editor you will enter and create simple web pages and professional looking web sites.
+Founded upon the continued acquisition of 21st Century skills, emphasis will be placed on the practice of self-directed learning, problem solving, critical thinking, communication, presentation and organizational skills.